eGovPDX/portlandor/web/modules/custom/portland/modules/portland_location_picker/README.md

 * location_lon

 If the address data needs to be parsed further, the widget can be refactored to include hidden sub-fields for more granular data points, such as city, zipcode, jurisdiction, etc.

+## Custom configuration

+The sub-elements in the location widget can be manipulated using the Custom Properties field in the element's Advanced tab.
+The widget has some built-in logic for showing/hiding elements that may not be appropriate for all conditions.
+For example, to always display the clickable map or Address sub-element, they can be forcibly set to be visible.
+The custom properties are entered in YAML format:

+`location_address__states:
+  visible: true
+location_map__states:
+  visible: true`

+## Adding custom GeoJSON data layers

+This partially completed prototype functionality allows geoJSON features to be displayed in the location widget's map.
+It's preferable to use a Views geoJSON feed so that the data is cached.

+`geojson_layer: /api/tickets/graffiti
+geojson_layer_behavior: informational
+geojson_layer_type: incident`

+In the above example, the **geojson_layer** value is the URL of the geoJSON view that displays open graffiti report tickets.
+The geojson_layer_behavior and geojson_layer_type values are meant to control how the elements are displayed on the map.
+However, the widget is currently hard-coded to display graffiti reports.
+When additional layer types are added, conditional logic will need to be added to appropriately display the new data.

+TODO: Finish this functionality.
+Currently only the geojson_layer value is used.
+The display of the data is hard coded.

+- **geojson_layer** - The URL of the geoJSON data feed

+- **geojson_layer_behavior** - Determines how the user interacts with the layer
+  - *informational*
+  - *selection* - Allows user to select a feature as the location being reported

+- **geojson_layer_type** - The type of data being displayed
+  - *incident*
+  - *feature*

+- **geojson_feature_icon** - The URL of the icon to be used for each instance of the feature